Budget Traveler’s Guide To Travel Insurance

 The cost of a travel insurance plan depends on where you are traveling to, how long you are traveling for, and of course, the insurance company you choose.

-So generally speaking, the cost of travel insurance will increase if you travel for long periods of time, visit lots of high-risk countries, or pick a more expensive company.
+So generally speaking, the cost of travel insurance will increase if you travel for long periods of time, visit high-risk countries, or pick a more expensive company.

-Most travel insurance company websites have a form that you can fill out describing your trip, and they’ll give you an estimate on what the plan will cost.
+Most travel insurance company websites have a form that you can fill out describing your trip, and they’ll give you an estimate of what the plan will cost.

 If you have no idea what company to choose, just Google “travel insurance to (country) for (your nationality)” and scan the results.
-Some travel insurance companies are only for certain nationalities, so where you’re from factors into the price as well.
+Some travel insurance companies are only for residents of certain countries, so where you live factors into the price as well.

 You can also search for travel insurance that ONLY covers medical expenses, or ONLY covers other things to cut the cost as well.